Seq # 130110030

 Imago

 A fairly small species with rounded wings.
 The only species which is sexually dimorphic.
 Wingspan of males 16–18 mm, of females 13–16 mm.
-Ground colour in males greyish brown, in females ochreous.
+Ground colour in males is greyish brown, in females ochreous.
 Antennae white.
 The white facial hair of the moth is typical of the species but Nematopogon swammerdamella also has a white forehead but is a bigger moth.

 Museum specimens